PaulZC/IridiumSBD/documentation/README.md

 | SLEEP (optional) | GPIO pin |
 | RING (optional) | GPIO pin |

-A minimal “3-wire” connection to RockBLOCK

 The TX and RX lines are labeled on the RockBLOCK as viewed from the Arduino, so the TX line would be transmitting serial data _to_ the RockBLOCK.
 These lines support
 TTL-level serial (default 19200 baud), so you can either connect it directly to a built-in UART or create a “soft” serial on any two suitable pins.
-We usually opt for the latter on smaller devices like Uno to free up the UART(s) for diagnostic and otherconsole communications.
+We usually opt for the latter on smaller devices like Uno to free up the UART(s) for diagnostic and other console communications.

-The active low SLEEP wire may be pulled high (indicating that the device is perpetuallyawake), but it’s a good power saving technique to connect it to a general-purpose pin, allowing the library to put the RockBLOCK into a low power "sleep" state when its services are not needed.
+The active low SLEEP wire may be pulled high (indicating that the device is perpetually awake), but it’s a good power saving technique to connect it to a general-purpose pin, allowing the library to put the RockBLOCK into a low power "sleep" state when its services are not needed.
 The RING line is used to alert the client that a message is available.

+## I2C Interfacing

+Connections to the Qwiic Iridium are made by SparkFun's standard 4-pin Qwiic connector.
+The four wires are: 3.3V Power, GND, SCL and SDA.

+The Qwiic Iridium has a default I2C address of 0x63, but the user does not actually need to know this as all I2C communication can be done transparently through the library.

+Access to the 9603N's Ring Indicator and Network Available pins is also done through the library.

 ## Non-blocking Retry Strategy